RoccoDiTella/text_classification_with_generative_models/README.md

 5) Use 3) to calculate P(text | class) for each class where each class is a model

 6) Use 5) and Bayes to get the probability of the labels

+Done till now:

+Script that loads Llama and evaluates next token logits.

+Next:

+1) Shift logits to logprobs

+2) Recover logprobs for all inputed tokens